ManikantaRaju/Arduino_TFT_Resistive_2.4Inch/README.md

 After trying for several days trying the solutions I found on the web, and none works 100%.
 So I decided to do an library specific to this controller.

-I changed the Adafruit libraries for TFT: GFX , TFTLCD and TouchScreen.
+Changed the Adafruit libraries for TFT: GFX , TFTLCD and TouchScreen.
-I join all in this one library, the library SPFD5408, to avoid problems with duplicate libraries and enables also have the original library Adafruit ready for use in other projects with another TFT hardware.
+Joined all in this one library, the library SPFD5408, to avoid problems with duplicate libraries and enables also have the original library Adafruit ready for use in other projects with another TFT hardware.